 In order to succeed in today’s competitive society, we believe that the decisions our students make about their future must be both well-researched and heart-felt.
-Aloha College has an outstanding, well-resourced Careers Department, led by the Head of Sixth Form, and the process of arriving at their decision begins as soon as they enter the school.
+Aloha College has an outstanding, well-resourced Careers Department, led by the Head of Careers and University advisor, and the process of arriving at their decision begins as soon as they enter the school.

 The Careers Department focuses on the needs of every individual student.
 We host regular visits from universities worldwide.

 CAS (Creativity, Activity, Service)

 The CAS programme is an integral part of the IB Diploma.